 Eqs.
-(1) correspond to a system with non-holonomic kinematic constraints because they involve the derivatives of the coordinates of the vehicle and are non-integrable [17].
+(1) correspond to a system with nonholonomic kinematic constraints because they involve the derivatives of the coordinates of the vehicle and are non-integrable (Latombe, 1991).
 They are valid for a vehicle moving on flat ground with perfect rolling assumption (no slippage between the wheels and the ground) at relatively low speed.
-For high-speed motions, the dynamics of the vehicle must also be considered.
-In the current implementation of the architecture, only velocity and acceleration bounds are taken into account.